 If you’re a blogger or if you own a website, then the age-old adage, “A picture is worth a thousand words” can never be truer.
+Along these lines, you might also have heard a lot of people say Avoid Copyright Infringement.
 No matter how many words you put into an article or how expertly strung together your words are, or how well you do SEO, if you don’t add life to it through photographs, then chances are people won’t stop to read the content.

 Yes, that’s how powerful images are.

 Bloggers and website owners who have a knack for photography are very fortunate, since they can use pictures they have taken themselves to use in their sites.
 On the other hand, those who are not blessed when it comes to taking awesome pictures use stock photos found in the Web.
 These people are on fairly safe ground, given that most stock photos on the Internet are free.
 However, what of those who know nothing about stock photos and use whatever image they find on the Web?
 Well, these people are rocking a dangerous warpath that’s sparked by two powerful words – copyright infringement.

 A student from a renowned university in the Philippines found himself in hot water shortly after winning a contest.
 It turned out the photo he entered into the said contest was actually the work of someone else.